kan-sky/frogai/README.md

   - Lane detection measuring the width of the adjacent lanes
   - Tap the "CPU"/"GPU" gauge to toggle between CPU and GPU monitoring
   - Tap the "MEMORY" gauge to toggle between RAM and storage monitoring
+  - Tap the "TEMP" gauge for device temperature monitoring
 ------
 🛠 **Device Behaviors:**

   - Adjustable screen brightness
+  - Automatic updates that auto install for a completely "set and forget" experience
   - Device can operate offline indefinitely
+  - Disable uploads while onroad to help reduce data usage
   - Easy Panda firmware flashing via a "Flash Panda" button in the "Device" menu
   - Faster boot with prebuilt functionality
+  - Remove all stored driving logs to clear up space/privacy via a "Remove" button in the "Device" menu
   - Set when the device will auto-shutdown to prevent battery drain
 ------
 🚘 **Driving Behaviors:**